Skip to Content

 One gallon of propane generally lasts around 95 hours when used at a rate of 1,000 BTUs an hour.

-However, these examples assume you’re using your propane for nothing else which is unlikely to be the case.
-They also assume that the furnace is running constantly which would very rarely be the case since the furnace will cycle on and off as the temperature in the space rises and falls.
+However, these examples assume you’re using your propane for nothing else, which is unlikely to be the case.
+They also assume that the furnace is running constantly, which would very rarely be the case since it’s designed to cycle on and off as the temperature in the space rises and falls.

 If you’re also running a fridge and water heater, you’ll need to adjust your expectations accordingly.